 If you have suitable medical insurance, the process of visiting a South African doctor is unlikely to be significantly different to that in your home country.

 It’s easy to register your family with a doctor, and you should be able to get an appointment quickly.
-If, however, you’re relying on the state healthcare system, you could face poor conditions and long waiting times.
+If, however, you’re relying on the South African healthcare system, you could face poor conditions and long waiting times.

 In this guide, we explain how to find a doctor when you move to South Africa and look at the difference between seeing the doctor in the public or private healthcare sector.